-Certification: Fire and Emergency Services Instructor 1 CTS Guide: and Emergency Services Instructor 1 Certification Training Standards de (2019) Description: is course provides the skills and knowledge needed for the entry level ofessional instructor to safely, effectively, and competently teach and liver instruction from a prepared lesson plan utilizing instructional aids and aluation instruments, adapt a lesson plan, and complete the reporting quirements to the local jurisdiction.
+Certification: Fire and Emergency Services Instructor 1 CTS Guide: Fire and Emergency Services Instructor 1 Certification Training Standards Guide (2019) Description: This course provides the skills and knowledge needed for the entry level professional instructor to safely, effectively, and competently teach and deliver instruction from a prepared lesson plan utilizing instructional aids and evaluation instruments, adapt a lesson plan, and complete the reporting requirements to the local jurisdiction.
 Designed For: Personnel preparing to be a college level fire instructor, Company Officer, or SFT Registered Instructor, or anyone who provides instruction in a public safety environment.
 Prerequisites: Introduction to the Incident Command System (FEMA / IS-100.B) or National Incident Management System (FEMA / IS-700.A) Standard: Complete all group activities and formative tests.
 Pass all individual activities without omitting critical criteria as identified on the activity sheet.
 Complete all summative tests with a minimum score of 80%.
-Hours (Total): 40 hours (15.75 lecture / 24.25 application, including testing) Maximum Class Size: 32 Instructor Level: SFT Registered Instructor Any individual evaluating student teaching demonstrations must be a Registered SFT Instructor, a certified Instructor 2, or a certified Fire and Emergency Services Instructor 2.
-Instructor/Stude nt Ratio: 1:32 (lecture) / 1:16 (teaching demonstrations) Postrictions Nono
+Hours (Total): 40 hours / 48 hours (15.75 lecture / 24.25 application, including testing) Certification Exam Hours: 8 hours (only needed if state certification exam is being conducted within the course) Maximum Class S Size: 32 Instructor Level: SFT Registered Instructor Any individual evaluating student teaching demonstrations must be a Registered SFT Instructor, a certified Instructor 2, or a certified Fire and Emergency Services Instructor 2.
+Instructor/Stude nt Ratio: 1:32 (lecture) / 1:16 (teaching demonstrations) Restrictions: None SFT Designation: CFSTES

-Restrictions: None

-SFT Designation: CFSTES